 We attended the book launch and a house filled book signing party for one of our clients a few weeks back.
-Margot Bloomstein published a definitive storytelling guide to understanding the power of Content.
+Margot Bloomstein shared her experience with self publishing, resulting in a definitive storytelling guide to understanding the power of Content.
 I call it storytelling because nearly everyone has come to realize that the best lessons transfer via good stories.

 The Content Strategy book release party was hosted by iSite Design at the Back Bay Social Club.
 There were speakers, acknowledgements, loving comments from the crowd of family, friends and business supporters and partners.
 This was a truly wonderful moment.
 The book, through major book label Morgan Kaufmann is available on Amazon.